JBooker10/node-iex-cloud/README.md

 ## Configuration and Setup

 IEX Cloud uses a message weighting system to measure usage in message counts, make sure sandbox is enabled to `true` in development to avoid reaching data limit or overages.
-(Note: when enabling sandbox to `true`, the publishable key token is automatically prefixed with the letter `T` and doesn't require editing the existing token to access Test Data )
+(Note: when enabling sandbox to `true`, the publishable key token is automatically prefixed with the letter `T` and doesn't require changing the existing token to access Test Data )

 ```javascript
 const iex = new IEX(fetch, {